 The Self-Administered interview, or SAI, is a powerful investigative tool that is used to elicit comprehensive initial statements from witnesses, quickly and efficiently.
 It takes the form of a standardised protocol of clear instructions and questions that enable witnesses to provide their own statement, and is ideal for use when restricted resources mean that a traditional interview is not possible.
 The Self Administered Interview is used by police forces around the world.

-Scientific tests of the SAI have shown that it elicits significantly more accurate and detailed information than a free-recall request.
+Scientific tests and live use of the SAI have shown that it elicits significantly more accurate and detailed information than a free-recall request.
 Completing an SAI also strengthens witness memory, meaning that witnesses are protected against forgetting, and against exposure to potentially distorting post-event information.

 The SAI can add value to any incident investigation, from police or medical incidents, to industrial accidents and insurance investigations.
 Live trials with police forces have proven the SAI can facilitate an investigation by obtaining critical information quickly and effectively.